 The construction of the machine itself is classic: speed control on the left, head lock on the right, power hub for extra accessories in the front.
 The design is simple and user friendly.
 While many mixers offer an upright head-lock feature, the Artisan does not.
 At first I thought this would be to its detriment, but I’ve never actually had the head come crashing down on me while working, neither during these tests nor in my previous work experience with mixers.
 And, actually, I found the mixers that did offer a head-lock feature in both up and down positions inconvenient, as I needed to use both hands to raise and lower the head.
 It sounds minor, but when you have a bowl of dry ingredients in your hand and you have to put it down to put the mixer into place, it becomes annoying.

 The Artisan comes with three attachments: a paddle for making cookies and certain cakes and icings, a dough hook for kneading yeasted bread doughs, and a wire whip for incorporating air into cream and eggs.
-I particularly like that the dough hook is designed so that the dough doesn’t climb up it.
-This design helps avoid making a mess in the spring where the attachment affixes to the machine.
-(This used to be a problem with the old C-shaped hooks, but KitchenAid has changed the design to an S-shaped or corkscrew hook to minimize climbing.)
-The paddle and dough hook both come with a nylon coating, which is a hot-button topic among KitchenAid users.
-Over time, the nylon coating can chip off, and I’ve seen it happen plenty of times.
-If this really bothers you, burnished-metal paddles are for sale on Amazon for around $10.
+Although not perfect, the C-shaped dough hook was the best in our tests at keeping dough in the bowl and not up around the gear.
+If you’re a dedicated bread baker with a penchant for making large batches of sticky dough, you might be happier with our runner-up pick and its S-shaped hook, which is better at managing large batches.
+The paddle and dough hook both come with a nylon coating, which is a hot-button topic among KitchenAid owners; over time, the nylon coating can chip off, and I’ve seen it happen plenty of times.
+If this problem really bothers you, burnished-metal paddles are available on Amazon for around $10.

 You can find no shortage of five-star reviews of the Artisan on Amazon, like this one, which praises it for its dough-making abilities.
 Anna Gordon of The Good Batch said she used an Artisan mixer to develop the recipes for her company for a year before she opened.
 While she said it eventually pooped out on her, she admits that she put it through the wringer and demanded much more from it than even an avid home baker would.
 She praised her Artisan for the hard work it delivered during such an important developmental time for her business.